behu-kea/third-semester/topics/javascript/apis.md

 - https://yesno.wtf/api/ - An API that will return either yes or no
 - http://deckofcardsapi.com/ - An API that will give you different data simulating a deck of cards
 - https://qrng.anu.edu.au/API/jsonI.php?length=1&type=uint8&#8217 - API that will give you a random number by measuring quantum fluctuations of a vacuum in real-time!
-- http://api.open-notify.org/astros.json - API showing the number of people in space right now
+- http://api.open-notify.org/astros.json - API showing the number of people in space right now.
+This does not support https which is a problem when deploying the site!
 - https://dog.ceo/api/breeds/image/random - Get a random image of a dog

 Here is a **huge** list of public API's: https://github.com/public-apis/public-apis